 (4) Reforming corporate culture.

 Specifically, this includes focusing resources onto our core water heater business while bolstering the development of new, more competitive products, and raising profitability in the domestic business through the restructuring of low-performing businesses.
-In doing so, we aim to increase earning capacity and reach an operating income to sales ratio of 10% by 2020.
+In doing so, we aim to increase earning capacity.

 Domestic Sales and Operating Income (billions of yen)